yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 HHHHHHHHHHHHHGHHHHHHGHHHHHHHHHHHFHHHFHHHHHHHHHHH
 ```

-Here the first and the second reads are identified with `/1` and `/2` tags.
+Here, the first and the second reads are identified with `/1` and `/2` tags.

 > <comment-title>FASTQ format is a loose standard</comment-title>
 > FASTQ format is not strictly defined and its variations will always cause headache for you.
 See [this page](https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/) for more information.